-A solid background in high school mathematics is becoming increasingly important for both college and career readiness.
+MATHEMATICS A solid background in high school mathematics is becoming increasingly important for both college and career readiness.
 Over the past decade, graduation standards for mathematics have increased to reflect this importance.
 The New York State Board of Regents requires all students entering 9th grade in 2014 or later to pass the Common Core Algebra Regents exam and earn 3 math credits for graduation.
 The Math Department has designed various courses and course sequences to help students of all abilities reach these goals.
 While the mathematical concepts and curriculum are the same in several courses, the pace of each course varies.
-Starting in the 2013 to 2014 academic year, the course selections in mathematics will begin to reflect changes due to the new Common Core State Learning Standards.
+Since 2013 the course selections in mathematics have reflected the changes to the Common Core State Learning Standards.
 These standards unify the mathematics curriculum across much of the nation.
-As of June of 2016, the Regents exams in Algebra 1, Geometry and Algebra 2 will be aligned to the more rigorous Common Core Learning Standards.
+As of June of 2016, the Regents exams in Algebra 1, Geometry and Algebra 2 have been aligned to the more rigorous Common Core Learning Standards.
 Due to changes in the math curriculum, most math classes require a student to have a graphing calculator for use at home as well as in class.
-Students/parents are asked to purchase graphing calculators for those courses that require them but may see their guidance counselor prior to October 11, 2019 if they cannot afford one.
+Students/parents are asked to purchase graphing calculators for those courses that require them but may see their guidance counselor prior to October 9, 2020 if they cannot afford one.
 Each course description lists the type of calculator necessary for the class.